Syllabus for Experimental Methods in Structural Biology

 The course gives an introduction to methods for structure determination of biological macromolecules with special focus on diffraction based methods.

-critically review and evaluate structures solved with X-ray crystallography
+- critically review and evaluate structures solved with X-ray crystallography or cryo electron microscopy

-Lectures, literature seminars, laboratory sessions and computer exercises.
-Participation in seminars, laboratory sessions and computer exercises are compulsory.
+Lectures, literature seminars, laboratory sessions, computer exercises, and structure determination projects.
+Participation in seminars, laboratory sessions, computer exercises, and structure determination projects are compulsory.

 Written examination (6 credits).
-Seminars, exercises and laboratory sessions (4 credits).
+Seminars, exercises, laboratory sessions, and structure determination projects (4 credits).

 Biomolecular crystallography : principles, practice, and application to structural biology